 05 of 09

-Malaysia's smallest and youngest national park is located on the northwestern tip of Penang Island – a ten square mile parcel of land that shelters a “meromictic” lake (a kind of lake with both salty and fresh water that do not mix – another example is Round Lake in New York), eight of Penang’s most unspoiled beaches, and mangrove forests.
+Malaysia's smallest and youngest national park is located on the northwestern tip of Penang Island – a ten square mile parcel of land that shelters a “meromictic” lake (a kind of lake with both salty and fresh water that do not mix), eight of Penang’s most unspoiled beaches, and mangrove forests.